NEW YORK EVENT LAWS, RULES, AND REGULATIONS

 See: Alcoholic Beverage Control Consolidated Laws of New York and Special Event Permit Terms and Conditions

-CATERERS OFF-PREMISE PERMIT
+NEW YORK STATE LIQUOR AUTHORITY CATERERS ONE-DAY OFF-PREMISE PERMIT

 CATERERS PERMITS (all) ‐ Section 98 Authorizes an active on‐premises retail licensee to furnish alcoholic beverages for use at a specific event located off the licensed premises.
 Applicant must be hired to furnish provisions (food) and alcoholic beverages at the event.
 An applicant cannot cater for themselves.
 Such permit shall be valid for a period not to exceed 24 consecutive hours commencing 8:00 a.m. of the effective date of such permit and shall authorize the permittee to furnish provisions and alcoholic beverages for use at an indoor event.
 Only alcoholic beverages that can be sold at the licensed premises can be served.
-Alcohol must be purchased from a licensed brewery, winery, or wholesaler.
+Alcohol must be purchased through the licensee from a licensed brewery, winery, or wholesaler.
 Purchasing from a grocery store or liquor store is prohibited.
 If a licensee is delivering alcoholic beverages, it may do so in a vehicle that is owned/hired and operated by the licensee.
 A copy of the license must be kept in the cab of the vehicle.

 This permit shall be subject to the following conditions: